 - Logical Reasoning: When presented with a pattern made of shapes or pictures, the candidate must use logic to deduce the pattern and discover which of the multiple choice answers is the logical next in the pattern or missing piece.

-3. Free Candidate screening checklist
+3. Free Candidate Screening Checklist

 The screening doesn't end with the pre-employment assessments - while they will be able to highlight the top candidates, the next stage will be part of the interview process.
-Whether you begin with a telephone call, a video conference or a face-to-face interview, having a structured question checklist will make sure you are asking the relevant questions.
+Whether you begin with a telephone call, a video conference, or a face-to-face interview, having a structured question checklist will make sure you are asking the relevant questions.

 Knowing what works (and what doesn't work) for your business when recruiting is not easy unless you are measuring the metrics of the process.
-This Recruiting Metrics toolkit from Toggl has all the Key Performance Indicators (KPIs) that you should be measuring in order to assess how well your process is working.
+This Recruiting Metrics toolkit from Toggl has all the Key Performance Indicators (KPIs) that you should be measuring to assess how well your process is working.

 With everything from the cost of hiring through to the quality of each hire, metrics will make it simple to see where your process needs more work and how you can streamline procedures to ensure better hiring decisions.